 The most popular supplement for dogs is glucosamine.
 Glucosamine is an amino sugar that is found naturally in the fluid around the joints to help build cartilage.
 Glucosamine is taken from the shells of shellfish and can also be made in the laboratory.
-Many dog owners and veterinarians believe that glucosamine is effective in treating arthritis in dogs.
+Many dog owners and veterinarians believe that glucosamine for dogs is effective in treating arthritis.
 For older dogs, it may relieve joint pain and improve mobility.
 Some studies have shown little to no effect.
 However, a 2007 study in “The Veterinary Journal” showed that a glucosamine supplement reduced pain and increased mobility after 70 days of treatment.

 Available in many forms, including pills, powders, and as treats, glucosamine supplements are usually formulated with chondroitin sulfate, which occurs naturally in the connective tissues of bone and cartilage.

-Given an increase in the use of probiotics in humans, it’s not surprising that probiotics have also become popular as supplements for dogs.
+Given an increase in the use of probiotics in humans, it’s not surprising that probiotics for dogs have also become popular supplements.
 Probiotics live naturally in the body in the form of yeasts and live bacteria that aid with digestion and intestinal health.
 As supplements, they’re used to treat diarrhea and other digestive problems.
 Probiotics come in several forms, including some yogurts, capsules, chews, powders, and in some dog food formulations.

 Before you jump on the supplement bandwagon, there are a few important caveats:

 - Always consult your vet before giving your dog supplements.
 Your dog may have an underlying condition that needs medical attention.
 And if your dog is taking medication, supplements, even herbal ones, can have a harmful effect.

 - Don’t fall for claims that sound too good to be true.
 Supplements will not cure cancer, parvo, or other serious diseases.